Sainglend/tda-api-client/README.md

 # TDA API CLIENT
-v1.2.0
+v2.0.0
 ## Summary
-This library is a client to use the API exposed by TD Ameritrade at https://developer.tdameritrade.com This project can also be cloned from github to use as a command line utility.
+This library is a client to use the API exposed by TD Ameritrade at https://developer.tdameritrade.com This project can also be used as a sort of command line utility.

 Other README files (also referenced in relevant sections below):
 - [Authentication](authREADME.md)